w3csky/inurl/README.md

-# node-sURL
+# inurl
-a short-url web service written by node.js http://inurl.cn
+an url-shorten web service that is  written by node.js and mysql redis

+http://inurl.cn